ucsd-cse11-w24/ucsd-cse11-w24.github.io/_assignments/pa6.md

 ## Task

 Make a copy of [this Doc](https://github.com/ucsd-cse11-w23/cse11-pa6-starter/blob/main/PA6%20Template.docx).
+Here is also the [pdf version](https://github.com/ucsd-cse11-w23/cse11-pa6-starter/blob/main/PA6%20Template.pdf) if you need it.
 You will fill it in as you work.

 Your task is to complete **two** of the following programs of your choice,